timondavis/es-manifest-client/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.

+# V0.0.4
+* Market Report Component now reloads whenever a new market data is pushed to the server.
+* Improved formatting on the Market Report

 # v0.0.3
 * Created new components, service for reporting on the market, displaying averages and other stats